 This glimpse into the lives of Pennsylvania bald eagles is brought to you by the generous contributions of the Pennsylvania Game Commission, Pix Controller, Verizon, Interstate Battery, Sierra Wireless, Digi, and WildEarth.
-During periods of extreme cold the camera will be turned off temporarily to protect the equipment.
-If you are having trouble viewing this player, please try this alternate player.

 Being able to watch the daily activities that occur in and around a bald eagle nest is a remarkable opportunity.
 It provides a rare glimpse into a part of nature that we do not normally see.
 This live stream provides a way for us to view the nest without stressing the birds.
 Camera installation took place during December, 2013.
 Federal mandates prohibit anyone from approaching within 660 feet of any bald eagle nest from January 15 until young eagles fledge.

 It is important to note that nature includes all creatures not just the eagles and eggs showcased through this camera.
 The Game Commission's mission is to manage Pennsylvania's wild birds, mammals and their habitats for current and future generations.
 Although we hope to watch three young eagles fledge from this nest, we advocate for all native wildlife and therefore will not take measures to prevent another animal (such as the raccoon that made an attempt at the eggs) from conducting its natural behavior.
 Despite predation and other nest failures, the bald eagle population is increasing at a rate of 10 to 15 percent each year.
 This is an incredible educational opportunity to learn how wildlife really experiences the wilds of Pennsylvania.